-The capital of Moravia and the second city of the Czech Republic, Brno is famous for its Motorcycle Grand Prix and trade fairs, but it is also a lively cultural centre with a major university and several theatres including the Reduta, where Mozart conducted his own compositions in 1767 and some interesting historical sights.
+The capital of Moravia and the second city of the Czech Republic, Brno is famous for its Motorcycle Grand Prix and trade fairs.
+Still, it is also a lively cultural centre with a major university and several theatres, including the Reduta, where Mozart conducted his own compositions in 1767 and some interesting historical sights.

-Although Brno can’t be compared with Prague when it comes to the architectural heritage and cultural life, the city still has a lot to offer and works hard to entice visitors here and keep them entertained and enlightened.
+Although Brno can’t be compared with Prague when it comes to the architectural heritage and cultural life, the city still has a lot to offer.
+It works hard to entice visitors here and keep them entertained and enlightened.

 Bгno’s Old Town, with the city’s main historic sites and museums, is focused around two squares: Zelný trh and náměsti Svobody (Freedom Square).
-City is very compact, so one can just walk around most of the places of interest in one or two days.
+The city is very compact so that one can walk around most places of interest in one or two days.

 While Brno is a bustling industrial heartland, the historical centre is intriguing.